divonlan/genozip/docs/dual-coordinates-vcf.rst

 ============ ==================================================================================================
-*OCHROM*     The value of the CHROM field in the *Luft VCF* *OPOS*       The value of the POS field in the *Luft VCF* *OREF*       The value of the REF field in the *Luft VCF* *OSTRAND*    "-" if the ALT alleles should be reverse-complemented during lift-over (after any changes in REF and ALT), and "+" if not
+*OCHROM*     The value of the CHROM field in the *Luft VCF* *OPOS*       The value of the POS field in the *Luft VCF* *XSTRAND*    "X" if the ALT alleles should be reverse-complemented during lift-over (after any changes in REF and ALT), and "-" if not
-*OALTRULE*   One of: Y or N: determines how to calculate OALT
-             Y: if *OREF* equals to REF, then OALT=ALT if *OREF* is equal to one of the alleles in the ALT, then OALT=ALT with that allele replaced by REF if *OREF* is not equal to any REF or ALT allele, then OALT=ALT concatenated with REF
-             N: OALT=ALT
+*OREF*       The value of the REF field in the *Luft VCF*
 ============ ==================================================================================================

 The corresponding header line is: